Table of Contents

 - Other common names : Gall-Oak, Cyprus Oak, Nut-Galls, Asian Holly-Oak, Aleppo oak

 The main constituent of gall is Tannic Acid (50-70%), Gallic acid (3%) Starch, and Sugars.
 Saponins, alkaloids, glycosides, triterpenes, sterols, phenolic compounds, and flavonoids are also found.

 Aleppo galls contain highest tannic acid.

 It is astringent in taste (Rasa), pungent after digestion (Vipaka), and is cool in effect (Virya).
 It is a Sheet Virya herb.
 Sheet Virya or Cool potency herb, subdues Pitta (Bile).
-Sheet Virya herb gives nourishment to body and steadiness.
-It supports building of body fluids.
+Sheet Virya herb gives nourishment to the body, and steadiness.
+It supports the building of the body fluids.